eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 In the EDDIE system, SAREF is relevant for the EDDIE Database and the services that acquire data from this database for further processing.
 The use of SAREF in these components ensures the interoperability and consistency of energy consumption data from smart appliances.

 #### Motivation
-SAREF is developed by ETSI, which ensures that it is developed in line with industry requirements and standards.
+SAREF is developed by ETSI to align with industry requirements and standards.
 It is also supported by several organizations and initiatives, such as the FIWARE project, which aims to promote the development of IoT applications and services.

 Alternative models to SAREF include: